Independent Living Older Blind

 • Introduction to community resources that enhance daily living such as NFB–NEWSLINE and resources at the Maryland State Library for the Blind and Print Disabled.

-DORS rehabilitation teachers will come to your home to provide assessment and training.
+ILOB rehabilitation specialists will come to your home to provide assessment and training.
 The program reaches out to individuals in all areas of the state, including those living in rural counties.

-Rehabilitation teachers work as a team with ophthalmologists, low vision specialists and community partners to provide personalized service.
+Rehabilitation specialists work as a team with ophthalmologists, low vision specialists and community partners to provide personalized service.

 There is no upper age limit to take part in this program.
 Most people who receive ILOB services do not have an employment goal.